Theodore Rinaldo: "The Group"

 Rinaldo had been invited to the Seattle area by people who had heard him preach elsewhere.
 He arrived with a couple of suitcases and little in the way of funds.
-He attracted a broad range of followers, ranging from young people disillusioned with the 1960s counterculture to senior citizens.
+He attracted a broad range of followers, ranging from disillusioned former Jesus movement youths to senior citizens.

 Rinaldo began holding religious meetings in a Bellevue home.
 Followers reported that he told them they were a group of special people who were actually sons of God.
 With his guidance, they were to lead the world to a better life, attracting other people through the simple goodness of their nature.
 They referred to their association simply as "The Group".

 In the early 1970s, Rinaldo began to bring up the subject of buying property at the meetings.
 His followers began to donate money.
 One estimated that over the years, he contributed $30,000.
 A couple reported that they had made a $20,000 donation to Rinaldo, believing they were donating to a religious organization.
 A woman estimated that over 5.5 years she had contributed around $10,000, despite the fact that she had a low income and was in fact unemployed for 20 months during that period.